MINI Convertible review

-Even the Cooper model has 230Nm of torque thanks to its turbocharger, which means 0-62mph takes only 8.8 seconds.
-The Cooper S model caters to speed freaks as it does 0-62mph in just 7.2 seconds, while the JCW is fastest of all, taking only 6.6 seconds.
+Even the Cooper model has 220Nm of torque thanks to its turbocharger, which means 0-62mph takes only 8.8 seconds.
+The Cooper S model caters to keener drivers as it does 0-62mph in just 7.1 seconds, while the JCW is fastest of all, taking only 6.6 seconds.

-The Cooper’s three-cylinder turbo is our pick of the range, plenty of punch for overtaking and enjoying the chassis at a more reasonable price and with decent fuel economy.
-There’s a choice of a six-speed manual or six-speed automatic gearbox and we’d choose the manual, as the auto isn’t the best at selecting the right gear to be in at the right moment.
+The Cooper’s three-cylinder turbo is our pick of the range, plenty of punch for overtaking and enjoying the chassis, with decent fuel economy, at a more reasonable price.
+There’s a choice of a six-speed manual or six-speed automatic gearbox and we’d choose the manual, as the auto isn’t the most consistent at selecting the right gear to be in at the right moment.

 The Cooper S is the sweet spot for drivers after a bit of performance, feeling genuinely brisk and sounding good in the process.
-It's quite thirsty as a result, though, and a touch unnecessary in a convertible that's all about posing and nipping around town.
+It's quite thirsty as a result, though, and the extra pace is a touch unnecessary in a convertible that's best suited for posing and nipping around town.
 The JCW takes that further still - it can be seriously exciting on the right road, but is again expensive and a bit over-indulgent.

 MPG, CO2 and Running Costs